postig0x/farseer-eks-deployment/farseer/backend/README.md

 # Farseer Backend

 The backend uses the FastAPI framework along with `uvicorn` to serve the app that connects to the LLM API.
+Uses port 8000.

 ## Setup